GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 # Prequisites

 - Self-contained C++ library in single header file.
 No external dependencies other than standard C and C++ library and of course Vulkan.
 Some features of C++14 used.
-STL containers are not used.
+STL containers or C++ exceptions are not used.
 - Public interface in C, in same convention as Vulkan API.
 Implementation in C++.
 - Error handling implemented by returning `VkResult` error codes - same way as in Vulkan.
 - Interface documented using Doxygen-style comments.